 Since 1930, the Secret Service has facilitated seamless physical security surrounding the United States’ highest elected officials and the White House.
 Today, the Uniformed Division has grown to be one of the most robust and respected security forces in the world, with expertise not only in the most effective methods of physical protection, but also in risk assessment and mitigation tactics.

-The Secret Service Uniformed Division also operates several special operations teams, including the Emergency Response Team, Explosive Detection Canines, Personal Screening Canine – Open Area Team, Counter Sniper Team, Crime Scene Search Unit, Trek Team, Motorcade Support Unit, Magnetometer Support Team and Patrol Unit.
+The Uniformed Division has evolved into a diverse team of highly trained professionals who protect and patrol locations in the nation’s capital and travel across the world to secure facilities and venues for U.S. Secret Service protectees.
+There are also several special operations teams operated by the Uniformed Division, including the Emergency Response Team, Explosive Detection Canines, Personal Screening Canine – Open Area Team, counter Sniper Team, Crime Scene Search Unit, Trek Team, Motorcade Support Unit, Magnetometer Support Team and Patrol Unit.

 Learn more about the Secret Service Uniformed Division on our website and follow #UD100 on social media.